Chris-Baudelaire7/war-in-europe-report-2023-app/README.md

 ## Data Sources

-The project utilizes data from [source name or description], providing a comprehensive dataset on armed conflicts in Europe.
+The project utilizes data from [ACLED](https://acleddata.com/data-export-tool/), providing a comprehensive dataset on armed conflicts in the world.
 The data is processed and analyzed to generate meaningful insights.

+The Armed Conflict Location & Event Data Project (ACLED) is a disaggregated data collection, analysis, and crisis mapping project.
+ACLED collects information on the dates, actors, locations, fatalities, and types of all reported political violence and protest events around the world.

 ## Installation